Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

 and

 and

-and, for every positive quantity $L$, the norm in $H^1([-L,L],\rr^n)\times L^2([-L,L],\rr^n)$ of the function
+and, for every positive quantity $L$, the norm in $H^1([-L,L],\rr^d)\times L^2([-L,L],\rr^d)$ of the function

-approaches $0$. \end{itemize} \end{proposition} In this statement, the very last conclusion is partly redundant with the previous one.
-The reason why this last conclusion is stated this way is that it emphasizes the fact that a property similar to \hypHomRight is recovered ``behind'' the travelling front.
+goes to $0$. \end{enumerate} \end{proposition} In this statement, the very last conclusion is partly redundant with the previous one.
+The reason why this last conclusion is stated this way is that it emphasizes the fact that a property similar to \textup{(\hyperlink{hypHomRight}{\hypHomRightRef})} is recovered ``behind'' the travelling front.
 As can be expected this will be used to prove \cref{thm:1} by re-applying \cref{prop:inv_cv} as many times as required (to the left and to the right), as long as ``invasion of the equilibria behind the last front'' occurs.